Smoke bush: pruning, propagation & the most beautiful varieties

 The yellow-green flowers create a beautiful contrast to the leaves [Photo: Alexander Denisenko/ Shutterstock.com]

-• Cotinus coggygria ˈGolden Spiritˈ: this variety has a very different effect with its golden yellow foliage and reddish tinted flowers.
-It grows around 2 to 2.5 m tall and 1.5 to 2 m wide.
-The fruit clusters of this variety are reddish-brown.
+• Cotinus coggygria ˈGolden Spiritˈ: this variety paints a different picture with its golden-yellow foliage and red-tinted flowers.
+It grows 2 – 2.5m tall and 1.5 – 2m wide.
+The fruit clusters of this variety are dark red.

 Yellow foliage of the smoke tree golden spirit

-The radiant foliage makes this variety a real eye-catcher as well [Photo: Irina Borsuchenko/ Shutterstock.com]
+The radiant foliage makes this variety a real eye-catcher [Photo: Irina Borsuchenko/ Shutterstock.com]

-• Cotinus coggygria ˈLillaˈ: this low-growing and compact version of ˈRoyal Purpleˈ is limited to a height and width of about 1.5 m, making it suitable for smaller gardens or planting in containers.
-The leaves are dark reddish-purple and the flowerheads are yellow green to red.
+• Cotinus coggygria ˈLillaˈ: this low-growing and compact version of ˈRoyal Purpleˈ is limited to a height and width of about 1.5m, making it suitable for planting in containers or small gardens.
+The leaves are dark purple and the flowerheads are yellow or red.

 Dark red leaves of the smoke tree Lilla